Call Dialogflow Bot action

 Integrations > Integrations > View permission assigned to any user role

 Use the Call Dialogflow Bot action to run self-service applications within a flow before or instead of routing a customer to an agent.
-Use this action in inbound and outbound call flows, as well as chat and message flows.
+Use this action in inbound and outbound call flows, and chat and message flows.

 - To enable the Call Dialogflow Bot action in Architect, you must first obtain the Google Dialogflow integration from the Genesys AppFoundry.
 Then, configure it in Genesys Cloud and create a Google Dialogflow bot in the Google console.